Michael R. Irwin: Scientific career

 Irwin has researched psychoneuroimmunologic pathways of disease, mapping reciprocal regulation between neural and innate immune systems, and testing behavioral interventions targeting sleep and inflammatory signaling to promote well-being in older adults and cancer survivors.
 In collaboration with Kamal Haydari Artin and Michael N Oxman, he evaluated the validity of a briefer 10-item version of the Center for Epidemiological Studies Depression Scale (CES-D) as a screening tool for major depression in older adults, demonstrating excellent sensitivity and specificity.
 He also participated in a randomized, double-blind, placebo-controlled trial evaluating the effectiveness of a live attenuated varicella-zoster virus vaccine in reducing the burden of illness from herpes zoster and postherpetic neuralgia among older adults.

 Irwin is known for providing the first evidence that psychological stress affects immune function and cancer resistance via central neuropeptides and adrenergic pathways.
 He has also shown that sleep enhances health by boosting antiviral immunity, and reducing inflammatory processes.
 Additionally, he elucidated the causal role of insomnia and inflammation in regulating affective mechanisms and reward processes leading to depression, a study recognized with the NEATOR Award from the American College of Neuropsychopharmacology in 2016.
 Having contributed his research to media outlets, he discussed the significant sleep disturbances experienced by individuals with inflammatory bowel disease (IBD), highlighting the complex, bidirectional relationship between sleep quality and IBD.
 In addition, his Current Biology study on poor sleep's impact on influenza A and Hepatitis A and B vaccines, featured on Advisory Board, revealed reduced antibody response, especially in men.

 Irwin's research revealed that community-based mind-body interventions, such as meditation and tai chi, effectively treat insomnia, particularly in older adults and breast cancer survivors.
+These meditaiton practices were found to especially help older adults experience insomnia and inflation.
 In a CNN piece, he emphasized the importance of tai chi.

 Irwin further demonstrated that tai chi practice enhances antiviral vaccine response and reduces systemic low-grade inflammation by down-regulating inflammatory transcriptional mechanisms, earning him the Basic Research Award from the European Society on Integrative Medicine in 2014.
 In a commentary, Richard J. Davidson, the American psychologist from University of Wisconsin–Madison and Center for Healthy Minds, stated that Irwin's study "presages a new era for behavioral interventions... such neurally inspired behavioral interventions may represent the future of how we can effect specific alterations in behaviorally relevant neural circuits and systemic biological processes".
 In addition, he found similar anti-inflammatory benefits following mindfulness meditation.

 Later, Irwin's research expanded to demonstrate that treating insomnia can prevent depression.
 Commentators, Cuijpers and Reynolds described this study as "a completely new and innovative way of tackling the growing problem of depression offering exciting new opportunities for the prevention field and opening a new area of research into indirect preventive interventions for avoiding the stigma of mental disorders".